pankajrathore9599/pankajrathore9599/README.md

 Hi 👋 My name is Pankaj Singh Rathore
 =====================================

-Software Engineer | Blockchain Developer | Techgeek.
+I am Software Engineer | Blockchain Developer | Techgeek.
 ---------------------------------------------------------

 I've been doing coding for the past 7 years, and I experienced lots of things that are more important for beginners and professionals sometimes, so here I am going to share all those things with you. stay tuned.